Diagnosis, Co-Management, & Treatment of Glaucoma

 Glaucoma is not just one eye disease, but rather a group of eye conditions related to abnormally high pressure in the eye.
 As a result of this increased pressure, the optic nerve can become damaged and vision loss can follow.
 The two main types of glaucoma are primary open-angle glaucoma and acute angle-closure glaucoma.
 Both can lead to serious and permanent harm to vision, but early diagnosis of glaucoma can help significantly.

 Dr. Jonathan Davis and the Decatur Family Eye Care team can diagnose glaucoma and provide co-management care to help you deal with the disease and take action to decrease the progression of damage.

 Glaucoma Diagnosis in Decatur

-Glaucoma is often called the silent thief of sight because there are no symptoms in the early stages of the disease, and you may not notice any loss of vision until the disease reaches an advanced stage.
+Glaucoma is often called the silent thief of sight because there are no symptoms in the early stages of the disease, and you may not notice any vision loss until the disease reaches an advanced stage.
 Glaucoma is the second leading cause of blindness.

 Although glaucoma is mostly diagnosed in people over the age of 50, it can start at any age.

 Fortunately, early diagnosis and glaucoma treatment can minimize or prevent optic nerve damage and consequently limit glaucoma-related vision loss.
 The best way to diagnose glaucoma is to regularly get your eyes examined.
-The comprehensive eye exam at Decatur Family Eye Care includes of a series of tests to measure eye pressure and other signs of the disease.
-Through these exams, our doctors can diagnosis glaucoma as well as begin formulating a plan on how to best manage the glaucoma.
+A comprehensive eye exam at Decatur Family Eye Care includes a series of tests to measure eye pressure and other signs of the disease.
+During these exams, our doctors can diagnose glaucoma as well as start developing a plan on how to best manage the glaucoma.

 Treatment for Glaucoma